eficode-academy/artifactory-katas/gradle_build/README.md

     - Create a remote repository with the Artifactory UI.
 Name it `$USERNAME-jcenter-remote` so it's unique to you.
 It should be of package type `Gradle` and should proxy `https://jcenter.bintray.com`
 - Run `gradle dependencies` to verify that everything resolves as it should.
 - Run `gradle duckZip`.
 As you can see from `build.gradle` this task downloads our duck dependency and zips it up.
 Verify that `duck.zip` is created.
-- Run `gradle artifactoryPublish` and check that your zipped artifacts `duckzip-1.0.0.zip` and `moosezip-1.0.0.zip` were uploaded in your own repository.
+- Run `gradle artifactoryPublish` and check that your zipped artifacts `duckzip-1.0.0.zip` and `moosezip-1.0.0.zip` were uploaded in your own local repository.

 Now that we have confirmed that dependencies are downloaded, zip tasks are working and that files can be published, it's time to add properties and create named builds:
 - Add a property `'artifactType':'animal'` to artifacts in the build